Tom Heinsohn: Boston Celtics (1969–1978)

-Heinsohn became the Celtics' head coach beginning in the 1969–70 season.
-He led the team to a league-best 68–14 record during the 1972–73 season and was named Coach of the Year, although Boston was upset in the playoffs.
-The next season Heinsohn and the Celtics won the championship, and they claimed another title in 1976.
-He accumulated a career coaching record of 427–263.
+The team broke through the following season, making the conference finals.
+Heinsohn then led the team to a league-best 68–14 record during the 1972–73 season and was named Coach of the Year, although Boston was upset in the playoffs by the eventual champion New York Knicks.
+To date, this is the best regular season record in Celtics history.